Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Main construction

 On the other hand, by the definition of $A'_i$, we have

 Thus, \( H(W_{k} | X) = H(\tilde A_{k} |X) - H(\tilde A_{k} |X,Y) \) rewrites to

 A similar argument gives the bound for $ H(W_{k} | Y)$.

 It remains to prove the \emph{moreover} part of the lemma.
 We already know that the \emph{entropy profile} $(X,Y, A,B,C_0,\ldots,C_{n-1},W_{k})$ is symmetric under swapping $A$ and $B$.
-To make the property stronger and enforce the symmetry of the tropical tuple, we apply Corollary~\ref{c:symmetrization}.
+Applying Lemma~\ref{l:symmetrization} to the distribution proves the claim.